Jubilee Stadium: Association Football

 Sydney Olympic FC played at Jubilee Stadium in their 2003/2004 season, competing in the National Soccer League.
+In the years since the club have played on rare occasions at Jubilee instead of their usual Belmore Sports Ground home.

+In 2014 the St George Saints were promoted to the NSW Premier League and moved to this ground as their home stadium for one season, later on moving to the nearby Bicentennial Park South development.

+The Socceroos have held several open training sessions at this ground since 2013.

 On 4 December 2011, it marked the first time an A-League club played a first grade competition game at the venue, with Sydney FC playing Brisbane Roar FC, in front of a crowd of 11,555.
-Sydney won 2–0, and this game itself would be remembered as the game the Roar lost its first match in the last 36 matches.
+Sydney won 2–0, ending the Roar's Australian league record for undefeated matches in a row at 36 matches.

-In 2014, the St George Saints got promoted to the NSW Premier League, and moved to this ground as their home-ground stadium.
-Also, Sydney FC played a few games at this ground in the W-League during their 2013/2014 season.

-The Socceroos have held several open training sessions at this ground since 2013.

-Sydney FC uses this ground as their primary home venue for the 2018–19 A-League, as their usual home ground, the Sydney Football Stadium, was demolished and a new stadium built on its site.
+Sydney FC used this ground as their primary home venue for the 2018–19 A-League, as their usual home ground, the Sydney Football Stadium, was demolished and a new stadium built on its site.
 The fan base showed great support for this – having a sellout 19,081 attend their first home match there, against Melbourne Victory on 25 November 2018.
 They continued to use it, along with Leichhardt Oval, in the 2019–20 A-League season.
+Sydney FC Women also use the stadium having started to play there during the W-League 2013/2014 season.
+Sydney FC also hosted an Australia Cup match, defeating Macarthur FC 2-0 on the 8th of December 2021.